gagankj/gagankj.github.io/index.md

 This will ask for your root password and will add an entry to your /etc/hosts file.

-Great, now you can access your site at ` http://library.test:8000 `.
-Congratulations for making it this far.
+Now you can access your site at ` http://library.test:8000 `.

 ## Install App on Site